Lowestoft flood victim brands council support 'disgusting'

 "We've had nothing but praise by residents about the support we gave them in the rest centres etc - we took them home, got taxis etc," Colin Law said.

-"It's one out of many hundreds who felt they were more than well catered for."'No-one called'
+"It's one out of many hundreds who felt they were more than well catered for."

 Mr Law said the council had been "very stretched" by the flooding in Lowestoft town centre and elsewhere in the area.

 He said he would raise the issue of sandbags next week, when the response to the tidal surge is discussed and analysed.

 However, Ms Judge said she expected more from the council.

 "I had to source my own sandbags to at least try and prevent some water, not that it did anything," she said.